ruyadorno/ipt/README.md

 Stop manually dragging your mouse around to copy output data from a terminal, using the **ipt** workflow you can pipe data from a command and select what to copy to clipboard from a convenient visual menu.

-Selected data is also output to _stdout_ allowing for easily composing various workflows, just create your custom alias.
+Selected data is also output to _stdout_ allowing for easily composing various workflows - Just create your custom alias!

 ## Examples